2020PB/police-brutality/all-locations.md

 ### Cops hit Chicago Police Board President | May 31st

 Cops struck Ghian Foreman, the Chicago Police Board President, five times in the legs with batons.
 He has filed a complaint with the Citizens Office of Police Accountability.

-Location: Hyde Park
+Foreman states the incident occurred on 47th street near his Hyde Park home.

 tags: baton, beat, politician, protester, strike

 id: il-chicago-6

-geolocation:
+geolocation: 41.8083477, -87.6039247

 **Links**